 For five years, GrOW has generated knowledge to determine the best ways to overcome these obstacles.
 It has provided evidence to inform social and economic policies that improve poor women’s lives while promoting economic growth.
 GrOW has helped to enhance the research capacity of young and Southern-based researchers and the program promoted the use of research by decision-makers — and these efforts will continue.

-- Funding 14 research projects in 50 countries, primarily in South Asia and sub-Saharan Africa, with primary research in 18 countries and more than 45,000 participants interviewed;
+- Funded 14 research projects in 50 countries, primarily in South Asia and sub-Saharan Africa, with primary research in 18 countries and more than 45,000 participants interviewed;

-- Promoting peer-learning and knowledge exchange between research partners to share best practices and strengthen capacities;
+- Promoted peer-learning and knowledge exchange between research partners to share best practices and strengthen capacities;

-- Stimulating policy dialogue by helping research teams develop strategies for policy engagement and facilitating these interactions through conferences, workshops, and webinars;
+- Stimulated policy dialogue by helping research teams develop strategies for policy engagement and facilitating these interactions through conferences, workshops, and webinars;

-- Synthesizing evidence under emerging themes to fill critical knowledge gaps.
+- Synthesized evidence under emerging themes to fill critical knowledge gaps.

-The CA$18 million program launched in 2013 in partnership with The William and Flora Hewlett Foundation and the UK’s Department for International Development, this five-year, CA$17.5 million program has generated knowledge about women’s economic empowerment, gender equality, and economic growth in low-income countries.
+The CA$18 million program launched in 2013 in partnership with The William and Flora Hewlett Foundation and the UK’s Department for International Development.

 Read project outputs and GrOW newsletters in IDRC’s Digital Library.